broadinstitute/gatk/README.md

 To run the main program, run `build/install/hellbender/bin/hellbender`.

+To run all tests, run `gradle test`.
+Report is in `build/reports/tests/index.html`.

+To run a single test class, run something like this, `gradle test -Dtest.single=ReadUtilsUnitTest`.

 To run tests and compute coverage reports, run `gradle jacocoTestReport`.
 The report is then in `build/reports/jacoco/test/html/index.html`.

 ----------------